KhyatiDanvirMalik/Curalink-AI-Medical-Research-Assistant/README.md

-# Curalink — AI Medical Research Assistant
+# AI Medical Research Assistant

 ## 🔬 Overview
-Curalink is a full-stack AI-powered Medical Research Assistant built on the MERN stack.
+It is a full-stack AI-powered Medical Research Assistant built on the MERN stack.
 It acts as a health research companion that understands your condition, searches the latest medical literature, and delivers structured, source-backed answers through a conversational interface.

 **Live Demo:** https://curalink-ai-medical-research-assistant-w0gl.onrender.com